TheOneNyangweso/Football-Analysis-system/README.md

 - Google Colab -- chosen due to free GPU + gemini AI to assist in debugging errors
 - ultralytics -- Python library with the YOLO model
+- roboflow -- Python library to work with roboflow universe

 **What was done**